anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
 Elements can have Components that add behavior.
 Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").
 Elements produce VEIL operations in response to events.

+AXON Protocol:

+The AXON protocol enables Connectome to dynamically load components from external HTTP services, keeping the core framework protocol-agnostic.
+Key features:

+1. **Dynamic Component Loading**: Components are loaded at runtime from URLs (e.g., `axon://localhost:8080/discord`)
+2. **Manifest-Based**: Services provide a JSON manifest specifying the main module and metadata
+3. **Hot Reloading**: Optional WebSocket connection for development-time module updates
+4. **Parameter Passing**: URL parameters are passed to loaded components (e.g., `axon://game.server/spacegame?token=xyz`)
+5. **Action Registration**: Loaded components can register actions that agents can invoke via `@element.action` syntax
+6. **Module Versioning**: Cache-busting ensures fresh modules after changes

+The AxonElement acts as a loader that:
+- Fetches the manifest from the HTTP endpoint
+- Downloads and evaluates the component module
+- Instantiates the component and adds it to the element tree
+- Handles hot reload notifications for development
+- Manages cleanup on unmount

+This architecture allows protocol-specific adapters (Discord, Minecraft, etc.) to be developed and served independently from the core Connectome framework, maintaining clean separation of concerns.

 Event System Requirements:

 First-class events include frame lifecycle (start/end), time events, element lifecycle (mount/unmount), and scheduled events.
 Adapter-specific events (Discord, filesystem, etc.) are defined by their respective elements.
 Events use structured element references instead of strings for source identification.